(Frequently Asked Questions)

 My grandson dabbles in video.
 Why should I use you?

-Having a family member produce your video memoir is nice but few have the equipment, skillset or the time needed to actually complete the project.
+Having a family member capture your life story is ideal but few have the equipment, skillset and time needed to produce an heirloom quality video memoir.
 A good video memoir or Legacy Video typically involves between 50 to 90 hours of editing.